Anju9358/terraform-practice/README.md

 - **`backend.tf`** – Provisions an S3 bucket and DynamoDB table to be used for Terraform remote state backend and state locking.
 - **`variables.tf`** – Contains variables for the S3 bucket name and DynamoDB table name used in the backend configuration.

+Sync Terraform State After Manual Changes
+If an instance was manually deleted and you want to recreate it:

+<terraform apply> :This will re-create the missing instance based on your configuration.

+If you don’t want to re-create and just want to sync the state:

+<terraform apply -refresh-only> : This updates the state file to match real infrastructure without changing anything.